cinnData/DataSci-Summer/[DS-12] HTML data in Python.md

 </html>
 ```

 Unfortunately, in a HTML document captured from Internet, you will not find such a friendly presentation, with one line for each tag, and indentation to help you see the structure of the document.
-But there are many tools for rendering HTML documents in this form.
+Nevertheless, there are many tools for rendering HTML documents in this form (such as *Inspect*, in Google Chrome).

 ## Tags and attributes